Alliance Resources on Brain Science and Adverse Childhood Experiences

 The Alliance's Severson Center is your access point to the latest information on brain science, ACEs, and other issues that relate to the Change in Mind initiative.
 In addition, the Severson Center has a wealth of other information relevant to the nonprofit sector and highly qualified librarians available to help.

-Severson’s expert librarians have created a special collection that is updated often within the DocuShare portion of our digital collections just for the Change in Mind initiative.
-You must log in to view this collection.
-Contact the Severson Center for login info if needed.
+Severson’s expert librarians have created a special digital collection just for the Change in Mind initiative.
+To review this information, please contact the Severson Center for more details.

 If there are additional topics that you would like to have included in this collection, please contact Megan Heinrichs.